-5.1 Cross-Category Spillovers
+5.1 Cross-category spillovers

-Our analysis of cross-category advertising effects proceeds in a similar fashion as the analysis of sales within the category (see equation 2), except that we substitute sales of nearby products for sales within the category as the dependent variable.
+Our analysis of cross-category advertising effects proceeds in a similar fashion as the analysis of sales within the category (see Eq.
+2), except that we substitute sales of nearby products for sales within the category as the dependent variable.
 Apart from the change in the dependent variable, we employ the same regression framework as earlier and control for category and day fixed effects and a set of marketing controls.

 One downside of this analysis is that we relate sales in nearby categories to feature advertising in the focal category, but do not control for feature advertising in those nearby categories, due to data limitations.
-Most of the 21 categories in our sample are not stocked next to each other and therefore, for most nearby categories, we do not have information on advertising.18 However, the omission of such feature information for nearby categories is problematic only if it is correlated with feature advertising in the focal category.
-In section 3.2 (and in more detail in section A.2 of the appendix), we showed no existence of systematic correlation of feature advertising in categories that are stocked close to each other.
+Most of the 21 categories in our sample are not stocked next to each other and therefore, for most nearby categories, we do not have information on advertising.
+However, the omission of such feature information for nearby categories is problematic only if it is correlated with feature advertising in the focal category.
+In Section 3.2 (and in more detail in Section A.2 of the Appendix), we showed that no systematic correlation exists between feature advertising in categories that are stocked close to each other.
 This result allows us to implement the regression outlined above without a control for feature advertising in nearby categories.

 To define which products are stocked near the set of 21 categories for which we observe advertising, we first find all locations at which products of a particular category are stocked.
 Based on these sets of coordinates for each category, we then find all other product locations that are within a certain distance of any product point belonging to the category.
 Our baseline specification uses all category locations and defines vicinity as a 15-foot radius around each product location.
 In other words, for, say, the beer category, we find all locations at which beer is stocked, and then draw a 15-foot radius around each location and find all possible locations within this radius at which other products might be stocked.
-We make sure vicinity is only defined in open spaces of the
+We make sure vicinity is only defined in open spaces of the store; that is, we do not consider adjacent aisles within 15 feet as

-$^{^{18}}$ We note that we have sales data for all products and categories in the store, but the advertising data (from IRI) is limited to only 21 categories.
-See section 2.3 for more details.
+18We note that we have sales data for all products and categories in the store, but the advertising data (from IRI) is limited to only 21 categories.
+See Section 2.3 for more details.